QP/C++ 8.1.2

 ◆ psInit()

-QP::QActive::psInit ( QSubscrList *const subscrSto,
+void QP::QActive::psInit ( QSubscrList *const subscrSto,

-enum_t const maxSignal
+QSignal const maxSignal )

 staticnoexcept

-Publish event to all subscribers of a given signal e->sig
+Publish event to all subscribers of a given signal e->sig.

 This function posts (using the FIFO policy) the event e to all active objects that have subscribed to the signal e->sig, which is called multicasting.
 The multicasting performed in this function is very efficient based on reference-counting inside the published event ("zero-copy" event multicasting).
 This function is designed to be callable from any part of the system, including ISRs, device drivers, and active objects.